-2) Conflict-prone constellations, conflicts in the team (including workplace mobbing, bullying, and harassment)
+2) Conflict potential, conflict situations within the team (up to and including bullying and harassment)

-- How would you rate the role and status of your work in your unit?
+- How would you rate the appreciation of your work?
 Do you feel like your colleagues appreciate your work sufficiently? - Have you experienced or witnessed behavior from other team members that you felt was unappreciative? - In your opinion, who would have to take which steps to help clarify or solve the situation? - What other steps should be taken, in your opinion? - How would you rate my behavior in conflict situations in general?
 And in this case in particular? - If you were in my position, what would you do in this particular conflict situation?